Mqabba

 Mqabba (L-Imqabba) is a town in the Western Region of Malta.
-It has a traditional Maltese village layout, with a population of about 3,339 inhabitants, as of January 2019.
+It has a traditional Maltese village layout.
 The focal point is the Parish Church of the Assumption, found at the core of the village.
 It has two band clubs, a number of gardens and a list of national monuments.
 The motto of the village is 'Non Nisi Per Ardua' which translates into 'Only with Ability'.
+The population of Mqabba was 3,714 in July 2024.
+This included 1,922 males and 1,792 females; 3,420 Maltese nationals and 294 foreign nationals.

 About

 Mqabba was built around the Parish Church, the landmark of the village.
 The church is dedicated to the Assumption, with its feast being held every 15 August.
 The feast of Our Lady of Lilies (Madonna tal-Gilju) is celebrated on the third Sunday of June.
 There is also the feast of St Mary (Santa Marija).

 The two band clubs of the village are situated in the piazza.
 The village feasts are popular with the residents.
 Other feasts celebrated are the feast of the Immaculate Conception, Our Lady of Sorrows, Corpus Domini and Our Lady of the Holy Rosary.

 Other landmarks in the village include chapels dedicated to the Lady of Sorrows, Saint Basil, Saint Michael and Saint Catherine.
 Mqabba also has 139 m3 of catacombs which were discovered in the 1860s.
 Important structures include the Vincenti Tower.

 The importance of Mqabba is shown by the archaeological remains found in the vicinity.
 Extinct animals were found in quarries at Ta' Kandja and "Tax-Xantin".